ORESoftware/quicklock/README.md

 ql_acquire_lock "$PWD"

-# your critical code goes below the above statement
+# your critical code goes here

 echo "foo bar bar"

+# we can release the lock here if we want and continue with more commands

 ql_release_lock true  # true is optional argument, if true is passed, will exit on failure to release lock

+# we released the lock already, because we are done with the critical section
+# now we can run whatever

 dosomethingelse here